 All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing.
 If in doubt about recording requirements staff should discuss with the DSL.
+Staff will:

-- Record as soon as possible after the conversation.
-Use the schools CPOMs system to record all concerns and details.
-All Nobel staff should have an individual login and be able to access the system.
-If help is needed in any way, see Tara Marshall (DDSL & CPOMs administration manager). - Ensure the date, time, place is recorded, and any noticeable non-verbal behaviour and the words used by the child. - Use the body map on the schools recording system or the proforma body map available on HGFL, to indicate the position of any injuries and a clear description of the injury. - Record statements and observations rather than interpretations or assumptions. - Do not destroy the original records in case they are needed by a court. - All records need to be given to the DSL promptly.
-No copies should be retained by the member of staff or volunteer.
+- Alert a DSL verbally - Record as soon as possible after the conversation.
+Use CPOMs to record facts/time/what has bee communicated. - recorded, and any noticeable non-verbal behaviour and the words used by the child. - Use the body map on the school's recording system or the proforma body map available on HGFL, to indicate the position of any injuries and a clear description of the injury. - Record statements and observations rather than interpretations or assumptions. - Do not destroy the original records in case they are needed by a court. - All records need to be given to the DSL promptly.
+No copies should be retained by the member of staff or volunteer. - All subsequent actions and contact with agencies will be recorded on CPOMs.
+This will be shared on a 'needs to know' basis under the 'pink CP' category.

-The DSL will ensure that all safeguarding records are managed in accordance with the Education (Pupil Information) (England) Regulations 2005.
+The DSL/DDSL will have access to safeguarding records and will ensure that all records are managed in accordance with the Education (Pupil Information) (England) Regulations 2006.

-Safeguarding records, The Herts Grid https://thegrid.org.uk/safeguarding-and-child-protection/child-protection/safeguarding-records
+Safeguarding records, The Herts Grid

+https://thegrid.org.uk/safeguarding-and-child-protection/child-protection/safeguarding-records